There are many uses for ethanol but the most important is as biofuel.

 Ethanol, also called alcohol, is an organic chemical compound produced from biomass.
-Ethanol is produced by fermentation of different crops, mostly sugarcane or corn.
-There are many uses for ethanol but the largest single use for it is as a bioethanol, a type of biofuel.
+It’s produced by the fermentation of various plants, usually sugar cane or corn.
+There are many uses for it, but the most important is as bioethanol, a type of biofuel.

-Bioethanol is a renewable source of energy and can technically be used as transportation fuel as is, but is more often used as a gasoline additive.
-Ethanol has a higher octane number than gasoline and is therefore less sensitive to explosion as it can withstand more compression, leading to an increase in the thermal efficiency.
+Bioethanol is a source of renewable energy, which is most commonly used as a gasoline additive or as a pure fuel.
+It has a higher octane rating than gasoline and is therefore less prone to explosions because it can tolerate higher compression, resulting in an increase in thermal efficiency.

-The production of ethanol creates a byproduct called distillers grains.
-It is an excellent source of protein and energy and is often used as animal feed.
+The production of ethanol produces a byproduct called spent grain.
+Which is an excellent source of protein and energy and is often dried to make DDGS for animal feed.

 Distillation, evaporation and drying are very energy intensive and are the main reason for high operating costs.
 You can save 30-40% of the energy consumption by drying the solids with steam and reusing the vapors from the dryer in the evaporators.